olassia/IT115-G1-A5/README.md

 Project layout guideline
 https://docs.google.com/document/d/1M-0SaWCetzl-NpAhEpTOEdIRFMzGI6R0pnU0CbECw_8/edit

-# QR CODE GENERATOR
+# QR Code Generator
 Within this guide are the steps required to create your own QR Code Generator.
 A QR, or “quick response” code, is capable of storing significant amounts of data for its size and a QR Code Generator is a simple application that takes a user’s text input and generates a corresponding QR Code.

-# REQUIREMENTS
+# Requirements
 A computer with any operating system ( OSX, Windows, etc.)
 A Text Editor for coding, such as Notepad++, Visual Studio Code A Basic understanding of HTML, CSS, and Javascript